bbbrrrkkk/magic-square-game/README.md

 The following bugs were encountered during the development and the following fixes were implemented:

 - - -
 **Bug**: As part of the hint alert box, the maximum and minimum missing values were displayed to the user.
-On initially sourcing the min and max values, the DOM was returning an NaN value for the minimum and maximum values.
+Initially, instead of displaying the min and max values, a NaN value was returned for the minimum and maximum values.

-**Fix**: This was fixed by implementing the fix proposed in the following [link](https://medium.com/@vladbezden/how-to-get-min-or-max-of-an-array-in-javascript-1c264ec6e1aa).
+**Fix**: This bug was resolved by implementing the fix proposed by the following [link](https://medium.com/@vladbezden/how-to-get-min-or-max-of-an-array-in-javascript-1c264ec6e1aa).
 It is not possible to apply the `min` and `max` functions directly to a `list` in JavaScript; rather the list must first be destructed.

 - - -
 **Bug**: If the user selected a Hint and then restarted the game or changed the settings, it was not possible to generate a new Hint; this was despite the fact that the `hide` styling had been removed from the Hint alert.

-**Fix**: On reviewing the code, it was necessary to also remove the `style` attribute of the Hint alert in addition to removing the `hide` styling.
+**Fix**: On reviewing the code, it was determined that it was necessary to also remove the `style` attribute of the Hint alert in addition to removing the `hide` styling.
 A similar fix was required for the Wrong answer alert.

 - - -
-**Bug**: On testing the website on Firefox, it was noted that the Main Title had an underline on hover; this underline did not appear on Google Chrome which was the primary browser on which the site was tested.
+**Bug**: On testing the website on Firefox, it was noted that the Main Title had an underline on hover; this underline did not appear on Google Chrome which was the primary browser on which the site was developed.

 **Fix**: This was resolved by adding an explicit `text-decoration` styling of `none` to the Title on hover.